CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 We will focus this memo around a use case involving an individual or an organization receiving a verifiable credential {{AnonCreds}} {{W3C-VC-Data-Model}} from an issuer and storing it in their digital wallet.
 When the individual needs to provide proof of identity or other claims, they present the verifiable credential to a verifier in the form of a verifiable claim which normally includes a digital signature.
 The verifier then performs several steps to verify the authenticity of the credential, including extracting the issuer's DID from the credential, resolving it on a distributed ledger (Indy ledger) to obtain the issuer's DID document, verifying the signature of the credential using the public key in the issuer's DID document, verifying the issuer's domain name and public key through DNS queries using URI and TLSA records, and finally verifying the issuer through a trust registry grounded in the DNS using URI and TLSA records, while ensuring all these DNS records are properly signed and validated with DNSSEC.

-This process allows for the secure and decentralized verification of digital credentials in a manner that is transparent and auditable, while also existing alongside and independent of the many different decentralized identity ecosystems and implementations by grounding itself in the DNS.
+This process allows for the secure and decentralized verification of digital credentials in a manner that is transparent and auditable, while also existing independentently of and supporting the many different decentralized identity ecosystems and implementations by grounding itself in the DNS.

 ## Note
 The standardization of the various implementations of DIDs, Verifiable Credentials, and more specifically, Trust Registries, is required to to ensure global interoperability of the diverse and emerging digital identity ecosystem.